SalesforceAIResearch/MathHay/README.md

 ```
 where assigned input arguments are time, task type, models to be evaluated, input length, placement, and dataset choice.

+## License and Usage
+Users need to make their own assessment regarding any obligations or responsibilities under the corresponding licenses or terms and conditions pertaining to the original datasets and data.
+This repository is being released for research purposes only.

 ## Citation